kaizacorp/allenbot/README.md

 TODO:

+- icons in footer with links to:
+    + The Library of Allenxandira YouTube
+    + Discord
+    + relevant github repos (robot-allen, allexnadria-gif-api)
-- icons with links to The Library of Allenxandira YouTube, relevant github repos, credit to Evie for gifs
+    + credit to Evie for gifs

-- gifs as links to gif-specific pages to show tags
-- 'copy link' button on gif specific pages
+- gifs as links to gif specific pages/modal to show tags, 'copy link' button
-- refresh on scroll up at top
+- refresh page when scrolling-up at top of page

 - request all gifs via allenxandria-gif-api *
 - infinite scroll [requires changes in backend to implement the standard way]
 - random gifs for initial page *